projectglove/glove-monorepo/README.md

 Take note of the `PCR0` value, which is a measurement of the enclave image.

 Start the service, which will also start the enclave and connect to it.
-Killing the service will also terminate the enclave.
+Killing the service will terminate the enclave.

 ```shell
 target/release/service --proxy-secret-phrase=<SECRET PHRASE> --network-url=<URL>